apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/records.md

 The first three bytes of a segment always contain the ASCII string "0aK", which is intended to make the binary segment data format easily detectable.
 The next byte indicates the version of the segment format and is currently set to 12.

 The `generation` field indicates the segment's generation wrt. to garbage collection.
 This field is used by the garbage collector to determine whether a segment needs to be retained or can be collected.

-The `idcount` field indicates how many other segments are referenced by records within this segment.
+The `segrefcount` field indicates how many other segments are referenced by records within this segment.
 The identifiers of those segments are listed starting at offset 32 of the segment header.
 This lookup table is used to optimize garbage collection and to avoid having to repeat the 16-byte UUIDs whenever references to records in other segments are made.

-The `rootcount` field indicates the number of root record references that follow after the segment identifier lookup table.
-They identify the types and locations of those records within this segment that are not accessible by following references in other records within this segment.
-Each entry in that table consists of a record number (4 bytes), a record type (1 byte) and a record offset (4 bytes) from the end of the segment.
+The `reccount` field indicates the number of records in this segment.
+Record headers for each record follow after the segment identifier lookup table.
+Each header consists of a record number (4 bytes), a record type (1 byte) and a record offset (4 bytes) from the end of the segment.

 ## Record numbers and offsets